Native Star Foundation History and Leadership

 Jackie Kaslow, DrPH, MPH

-Dr. Kaslow serves the Native Star Foundations as the Interim Executive Director and the Red Medicine Tobacco Prevention Project (RMTPP), Project Director.
+Dr. Kaslow serves as the Red Medicine Tobacco Prevention Project (RMTPP), Project Director.
 Dr. Kaslow’s tribal lineage is Miwok, Nissenan-Maidu, and Pit River.

 Dr. Kaslow has 20 years’ experience in public health and health care services delivery.
 Her career in health began at UCLA in 1998 in clinic operations, continuing education for health professionals, and bench to clinic translational research.
 In 2008, she joined the California Rural Indian Health Board (CRIHB) as the Director of Family and Community Health Services.
 In 2014, she left CRIHB and pursued her doctorate in public health.
 In 2017, she resumed her public health practice at UCD Center for Health Care Policy Research on the CA Quits project.
 CA Quits is a statewide health care systems change initiative to integrate evidence-based tobacco treatment in publicly funded hospital clinic systems and FQHC.